Ken

 In general, Ken is pretty mediocre without Koromaru, which leaves you with two main options - attempt to kill the dog, or try to play an aerial game outside of Koro's reach.
 Which is correct will depend on your preferences, and whether the Ken player is good at covering the dog's approach or likes jumping also.

-Neutral in this matchup is alll about siezing the right times to strike.
+Neutral in this matchup is all about siezing the right times to strike.
 Ken's 2B is quite bad (head invuln frame 14, comes out quite late), so as long as you can avoid the dog, j.B is a strong tool here.
-Equally, you can look to strike the dog with 5A/2B and jump cancel, or even just super jump to avoid the dog completely and mount your approach that way, as Ken's air to air game isn't that threatening (outside of a 7 frame j.A, but it only hits directly in-front on him).
+Equally, you can look to strike the dog with 5A/2B and jump cancel, or even just super jump to avoid the dog completely and mount your approach that way.
+Keep in mind though that both Ken's j.A (7f with longer horizontal reach than Lab j.B) and j.B (15f attack with longer horizontal and equal vertical reach compared with Lab j.B) are better than what you have air to air, so you'll have to play a punish/spacing game, even if the dog isn't a factor.

 Note that blocking the dog will lose you neutral if the Ken manages to follow up, but if he doesn't follow up and you block 2C in the air, you can do a falling j.A to hit the dog.
 If you block the dog on the ground, Koro is vulnerable but you must be very careful not to let Ken hit you.
 This can be done by either respecting his attack/approach, sweeping under his attack, or attacking koro with jump cancels to move out the way of Ken's grounded options.
 You can also send out 5C to deal with any dog approaches relatively safely, then cancel into spike, just make sure Ken isn't in range to punish you while you do this.

-If you manage to get Ken blocking, he doesn't have much in the way of ways to mash out, and his DP is susceptible to being out-ranged and forced to clash.
+If you manage to get Ken blocking, he's somewhat reliant on reversals to get out, and his DP is susceptible to being out-ranged and forced to clash.
 Notably, max range 5A will cause his DP to whiff, and ranged 214A will clash with his DP, allowing for a full punish if he doesn't clash cancel immediately, and if he does clash cancel into a super, you can clash cancel into DP in response.

 Some final quirks that you'll notice in Ken players that you can exploit: